azfx/cordova-ios-voipmode/README.md

 cordova.plugins.voipMode.didEnterBackground = function() {};
 ```

-### Execute keep alive routines when application stays in background.
+### Execute keep alive routines when application is in suspended state.
 The `voipMode.inSuspendedState` interface can be used to execute keep alive routines to stay connected with voip server while the app stays suspended.

 ```javascript